d-meiser/d-meiser.github.io/_posts/2015-12-10-build-times.md

 [^1]: Word on the street is that link time optimization (lto) also makes
       a difference.
 I tried to create a build with lto and profile guided optimization but failed pretty badly.
-Apparently lto and the profile guided optimization.
 I kept running into compiler errors complaining about mismatching control flow between the measurement run and the second compilation run.
 Eventually I managed to hack my way around these issues but the resulting compiler was about a factor of five slower than the results presented here.
 Most likely user error.
 Will have to try lto by